Bbeierle12/New-Idea/README.md

 1. Open **Config > Settings...** (or press `Ctrl+,`) to enter your API key, preferred model, and base URL.
 2. Use the **Glyphs** panel (`Ctrl+N` to add) to define commands and double-click (or `Ctrl+R`) to run.
 Output is streamed to the Console tab.
+3. Switch to **Terminal** to execute shell commands interactively with full command history and working directory control.
-3. Switch to **Chat** to ask the assistant to list glyphs, run commands, or edit files.
+4. Switch to **Chat** to ask the assistant to list glyphs, run commands, or edit files.
 Tool invocations are logged with a `[tool]` prefix and appended to chat history.
-4. Switch to **Agent** to give the one-shot loop a goal (e.g., “List glyphs and write them to glyphs.txt”) and review each tool call before the summary.
+5. Switch to **Agent** to give the one-shot loop a goal (e.g., "List glyphs and write them to glyphs.txt") and review each tool call before the summary.
-5. Choose **File > Export...** to create OS-native launchers for your glyph library.
+6. Choose **File > Export...** to create OS-native launchers for your glyph library.

 Config, registry, logs, and chat history live in `%APPDATA%\glyphx\` on Windows (and the standard config directory on macOS/Linux).